pydanny/dj-libcloud/README.rst

 Other LibCloud Providers
 ------------------------

-If you want to use other libcloud providers (Rackspace, Openstack, other AWS centers, et al), please visit the `dj-libcloud cookbook`_.
+If you want to use other libcloud providers (Rackspace, Openstack, other AWS centers, et al), please visit:

+* The `libcloud list of supported providers`_
+* The `dj-libcloud cookbook`_.

+.. _`libcloud list of supported providers`: https://libcloud.readthedocs.org/en/latest/storage/supported_providers.html
 .. _`dj-libcloud cookbook`: http://dj-libcloud.readthedocs.org/en/latest/cookbook.html

 Features